 - Transfer to a floured surface and shape a disc with your hands about 1 inch in height.
 Use a large knife to cut the circle into 6 even wedges.
 Then the knife to transfer the scones to the prepared baking sheet.
-Sprinkle the tops with coconut sugar.
+Sprinkle the tops with cane sugar.

 - Bake for 16 min in a convection oven or 19 in a standard one.
 Let sit for 15 minutes before eating.